On the asymptotics of cubic fields ordered by general invariants: Introduction

 A foundational result due to Davenport--Heilbronn \cite{MR491593} provides asymptotics for the number of real and cubic fields, when these fields are ordered by their discriminants.
 Specifically, the theorem states: \begin{theorem}[Davenport--Heilbronn] Let $N^{\pm}_{\Disc}(X)$ denote the number of cubic fields $K$, up to isomorphism, that satisfy $|\Disc(K)|<X$ and $\pm\Disc(K)>0$.
 Then

 \end{theorem}

 The above theorem, its extensions, and the methods of their proofs, have had a host of applications.
-Among many other applications, they are used by Yang \cite{MR2713725} to verify the Katz--Sarnak heuristics \cite{MR1659828} for low-lying zeroes of Dedekind zeta functions of cubic fields; by Bhargava--Wood \cite{MR2373587}, Belabas--Fouvry \cite{MR2740719} and Wang \cite{MR4219215} to prove Malle's conjecture for various different Galois groups; by Martin--Pollack \cite{MR3022705} and Cho--Kim \cite{MR4211852} to obtain the average value of the smallest prime satisfying certain prescribed splitting conditions.
+Among many other applications, they are used by Yang \cite{MR2713725} to verify the Katz--Sarnak heuristics \cite{MR1659828} for low-lying zeroes of Dedekind zeta functions of cubic fields; by Bhargava--Wood \cite{MR2373587}, Belabas--Fouvry \cite{MR2740719} and Wang \cite{MR4219215} to prove Malle's conjecture for various different Galois groups; by Martin--Pollack \cite{MR3022705} and Cho--Kim \cite{MR4211852} to obtain the average value of the smallest prime satisfying certain prescribed splitting conditions; by AS--S\"odergren--Templier \cite{AST} to prove that the Dedekind zeta functions of infinitely many $S_3$-cubic fields have negative central values.

-Theorem \ref{thDH} has also been generalized in numerous ways: Belabas--Bhargava--Pomerance \cite{MR2641942} prove power saving error terms; Bhargava \cite{MR2183288,MR2745272} determines the asymptotics of quartic and quintic fields, when ordered by discriminant; Taniguchi \cite{TTNFcubic} and Bhargava--AS--Wang \cite{global1} count cubic extensions of number fields and function fields; Belabas--Fouvry \cite{MR2740719} count subfamilies of cubic fields satisfying congruence conditions on their discriminants; Terr \cite{TerrThesis} proves that the ``shapes'' of cubic rings and fields are equidistributed (see also work of Bhargava--Harron \cite{MR3518306}, who give a uniform proof that shapes of cubic, quartic, and quintic rings and fields are equidistributed); Taniguchi--FT \cite{MR3127806} and Bhargava--AS--Tsimerman \cite{MR3090184} compute secondary terms (of size $\asymp X^{5/6}$) for the asymptotics of $N^{\pm}_{\Disc}(X)$.
+Theorem \ref{thDH} has also been generalized in numerous ways: Belabas--Bhargava--Pomerance \cite{MR2641942} prove power saving error terms; Bhargava \cite{MR2183288,MR2745272} determines the asymptotics of quartic and quintic fields, when ordered by discriminant; Datskovsky--Wright \cite{DW3}, Taniguchi \cite{TTNFcubic}, and Bhargava--AS--Wang \cite{global1} count cubic extensions of number fields and function fields; Belabas--Fouvry \cite{MR2740719} count subfamilies of cubic fields satisfying congruence conditions on their discriminants; Terr \cite{TerrThesis} proves that the ``shapes'' of cubic rings and fields are equidistributed (see also work of Bhargava--Harron \cite{MR3518306}, who give a uniform proof that shapes of cubic, quartic, and quintic rings and fields are equidistributed); Taniguchi--FT \cite{MR3127806} and Bhargava--AS--Tsimerman \cite{MR3090184} compute secondary terms (of size $\asymp X^{5/6}$) for the asymptotics of $N^{\pm}_{\Disc}(X)$.

 In this paper, we consider generalizations along a different direction: namely, we determine asymptotics for families of cubic fields ordered by invariants more general than the discriminant.
 Let $C(K)$ be the radical of $|\Disc(K)|$.
 That is, we have $C(K):=\prod_{p\mid\Disc(K)}p$.
 We then prove the following result. \begin{theorem} Let $N^\pm_C(X)$ denote the number of cubic fields $K$, up to isomorphism, that satisfy $C(K)<X$ and $\pm\Disc(K)>0$.
 Then